Lillian Wald Houses

-The Lillian Wald Houses are a NYCHA housing project on the Lower East Side of Manhattan that honors the housing advocate of the same name.
+Frederick L. Ackerman and Lafayette A. Goldstone were appointed as the architects of the project.
 The cornerstone was laid on East Sixth Street and Avenue D in 1947 following a change in state financing laws for which Lillian Wald campaigned.
+The first tenants began moving into the complex in April 1949 and the housing project was completed in October 1949.